radiatingstar/radiatingstar.com/content/blog/the-great-idea-for-social-media-urls-thanks-to-google/index.md

 We don't know who and where links to our profiles or fanpages while using a facebook.com/brand address.
 Using some kind of redirection from our own domain makes it possible now.

-Let's put ourself in a marketer shoes.
+Let's put ourselves in a marketer shoes.
 We couldn't find what campaign pulled more fans to our fanpages.
 Was it outdoor?
 Or was it this TV commercial?
 But now using the redirection we can just slightly modify the URL used in advertisements and get those data.
 We can also find places in the internet where people link to the fanpage the most and get some valuable insight or maybe even find a great, new communication channel.
 If it isn't lovely?

 I'm going to change my social URLs right now.
-Thanks Android team for this great idea!
+Thanks to Android team for this great idea!